-Our Church administers the Dolly Fisher Fund and Christmas Angels program, and also supports a wide variety of other programs in the community through volunteer hours and donations, including the following:
+Our Church supports a wide variety of programs in the community through volunteer hours and donations, including the following:

 All of these programs rely, in part, on financial support from the community.
 Contributions are always welcome, appreciated and tax-deductible.
-To donate to the Dolly Fisher Fund or Christmas Angels program, make your check payable to The First Congregational Church of Blue Hill and indicate the program in the memo and mail to PO Box 444, Blue Hill, ME 04614.
-To donate to Simmering Pot, The Tree of Life Food Pantry or Peninsula Free Health Service, please contact those organizations directly.
+To donate to the Dolly Fisher Fund or Christmas Angels, please make your check payable to First Congregational Church of Blue Hill, and indicate the program name in the memo.
+Please mail to P.O.
+Box 444, Blue Hill, ME 04614.
+To donate to Simmering Pot or The Tree of Life Food Pantry, please contact those organizations directly.

-The Christmas Angels program was originally coordinated by Four Town Nursing and, in 1989, was adopted by the Church.
-The program provides gifts of warm clothing to children in need who reside in Blue Hill, Brooklin, Brooksville, Castine, Penobscot, Sedgwick, Surry, Orland and Deer Isle/Stonington.
+The Christmas Angels program, originally coordinated by Four Town Nursing, was adopted by the Church in 1989.
+The program provides gifts of warm clothing to children in need who reside full time in Blue Hill, Brooklin, Brooksville, Castine, Penobscot, Sedgwick, Surry, Deer Isle, and Stonington.

 Coordinated through our Church, the program depends on the generosity of individuals, clubs and businesses all over the peninsula who shop for children and donate financially.

-Founded in 2008, The Dolly Fisher Fund is named for the wife of our Church’s founding minister.
-The Fund is dedicated to providing fuel, food and utility help for households on the Blue Hill Peninsula and informing the public about other available resources.
+Founded in 2008, The Dolly Fisher Emergency Fund is named for the wife of our Church’s founding minister.
+The Fund is dedicated to providing emergency fuel, food and utility help for households on the Blue Hill Peninsula, and informing the public about other available resources.

-The Dolly Fisher Fund provides aid in the following ways:
+The Dolly Fisher Emergency Fund provides aid in the following ways:

-- Offers a listening ear, encouragement, a church family
+- Offers a listening ear, encouragement, and a church family.

 The Fund greets requests positively and with a “can-do” attitude.
 Even if it cannot meet a specific request, the above options will often help the situation.
 The Fund’s Administrator, a member of the Church, strives to maintain confidentiality at all times.
-The Dolly Fisher Fund (Administrator) can be reached at (207) 412-8072.
-The phone is monitored Mon-Fri except on holidays and a return phone call will be made within 24 hours.
+The Dolly Fisher Emergency Fund Administrator can be reached at (207) 412-8072.
+The phone is monitored Monday-Friday, except on holidays, and a return phone call will be made within 24 hours.

-In 2009, Blue Hill resident Hadley Friedman founded The Simmering Pot and it has been housed at the Church from the beginning.
-Simmering Pot is a non-profit entity under the umbrella of ROSC (Resources Organizing for Social Change).
-It provides weekly wholesome and nutritious meals free of charge to anyone, regardless of income, in the Blue Hill Peninsula community.
+In 2009, Blue Hill resident Hadley Friedman founded The Simmering Pot, and it has been housed at the Church from the beginning, with the exception of the Covid Years when in-person dining was temporarily suspended.
+Simmering Pot is a 501(c)3 non-profit organization.
+It provides a weekly wholesome and nutritious meal, free of charge to anyone, regardless of income, in the Blue Hill Peninsula community.
 Ingredients are sourced as locally as possible, supporting local farmers.
 More than one hundred dinners are served each week.
-On the first Monday of every month, volunteers from Blue Hill Memorial Hospital generously prepare the dinner.

 Meals are served in Jonathan Fisher Hall at the Church, Mondays from 2:30 to 6:00pm year round, except major holidays.
 All are welcome to eat in or take out.
-Never a charge, but a donation basket is available.
+There is never a charge, but a donation basket is available.
 Donations from individuals and businesses help sustain the program.
-If you would like to volunteer with preparing, serving or cleaning up, please contact the Church Office at (207) 374-2198 or Mary Hildebrand at (207) 664-9661.
+If you have questions or would like to volunteer, please contact Maria Matthews at email@example.com or Simmering Pot, PO Box 112, Blue Hill, ME 04614.

 Tree of Life Food Pantry

-The food pantry was founded in 1987 by the Church and the thrift shop was added in 1990.
-After being housed in a few locations and a change of name, the Tree of Life Food Pantry and Turnstyle have been at its current location on South Street since 1994.
+The food pantry was founded in 1987 by the Church, and the thrift shop was added in 1990.
+After being housed in a few locations, and a change of name, the Tree of Life Food Pantry and TurnStyle Thrift Shop have been at their current location on South Street since 1994.

 Food is given free of charge to citizens from the eight towns on the Blue Hill Peninsula: Blue Hill, Brooklin, Brooksville, Castine, Orland, Penobscot, Sedgwick and Surry.
 No one in need of food is turned away.
 Currently over 1,300 families are registered.
 About 220 families come in for food each week.

 Sale of good quality used clothing at the TurnStyle is the primary source of funding for the Food Pantry.
-Donations of used clothing arrive daily.
-These are sorted by volunteers; only quality and clean items are for sale—at low prices.
-Volunteers help shoppers select items for any age of men, women and children.
+Donations of used clothing arrive daily and are sorted by volunteers.
+Only clean, quality items are for sale, at low prices.
+Volunteers help shoppers select items for men, women and children.